Also see FAQ for Designers

 Playground and Games

-How to sort the list of games?
+How can I sort the list of games?

 I am getting an error “You have reached a limit for opened game sessions”.
 What can I do?